-Scientists from the British Geological Survey (BGS) will be introducing people of all ages to the depths of our research and knowledge at the Edinburgh Science Festival next week.
+Scientists from BGS will be introducing people of all ages to the depths of our research and knowledge at the Edinburgh Science Festival next week.

 During the day on Tuesday 16 April, a team of BGS geologists, seismologists, volcanologists, marine geoscientists, informatics experts and more, will host a drop-in event at the festival, called ‘Delving Into The Deep’.
 A wide range of creative, hands-on activities will be on offer to help children and adults better understand the work that we do in the UK and around the world.